 The students are able to see that respect is right evaluation, and only right evaluation leads to fulfillment in relationship.
-Many present problems in the society are an outcome of differentiation (lack of understanding of respect), like gender biasness, generation gap, caste conflicts, class struggle, dominations through power play, communal violence, clash of isms and so on so forth.
+Many present problems in the society are an outcome of differentiation (lack of understanding of respect),

 All these problems can be solved by realizing that the other is like me a she has the same natural acceptance, potential and program to ensure a happy and prosperous life for them and for others through he may have different body, physical facility or beliefs.